DanSimon/latex-helper/README.md

 ## Configuration

+### Autocomplete Hotkey

+By default, LaTeX Helper will automatically show the autocomplete suggestions when it detects a matching completion for the word or symbol you're currently typing.
+However you can instead configure autocomplete to only appear when you hit the configured hotkey.

+Obsidian discourages plugins setting default hotkeys, so you'll have to set this up manually.

+1. Open Settings
+2. Under "Options", click on "Hotkeys"
+3. in the filter, type "latex", you should see a hotkey for "Latex Helper: Trigger LaTeX Suggestions" (if not then the plugin is not installed/enabled, do that first)
+4. Click the "+" button and hit the key combination you'd like to use (`ctrl+space` for example).

 ### Plugin Settings

 These are all available in the LaTeX Helper settings page once the plugin is installed and activated: